 Open-air parking lots — See Ch.
 359.

-All residents requesting the issuance of a designated handicapped parking space in the City of Paterson must complete and file a formal application with the Department of Public Works, Engineering Division.
+All residents requesting the issuance of a designated handicapped parking space in the City of Paterson must complete and file a formal application with the Department of Public Works, Traffic Division.

 The application shall require the applicant to provide the following documentation:

-The applicant must possess a disabled person identification card issued by the New Jersey Division of Motor Vehicles.
+The applicant must possess a disabled person identification card issued by the New Jersey Motor Vehicles Commission.

-The applicant must furnish to the Engineering Division a valid motor vehicle registration for the vehicle requiring the space and, if the applicant is the vehicle operator, a valid motor vehicle operator license.
+The applicant must furnish to the Traffic Division a valid motor vehicle registration for the vehicle requiring the space and, if the applicant is the vehicle operator, a valid motor vehicle operator license.

 The applicant may request a designated handicapped parking space only for the applicant's place of residence.

-The completed application, together with the required documentation as required in Subsection B, shall be filed with the Division of Engineering and shall constitute a request for a designated handicapped parking space.
+The completed application, together with the required documentation as required in Subsection B, shall be filed with the Division of Traffic and shall constitute a request for a designated handicapped parking space.

 Notwithstanding an applicant's compliance with § 259-1 above, an application for handicapped parking space shall be denied if: